 Pickle wraps are sometimes also called pickle rolls or pickle roll ups.
 These are just different names for the same thing.
 Sometimes they are called "roll-ups" due to how they are made.
 You roll up, or wrap, the pickles with something else (in this case, sliced corned beef) and cheese, rolled up, and then sliced up.

 You may have also heard them called by the nickname "Minnesota Sushi".
 Some people make them with thin deli ham and they can also be made with different types of cheese.
 My favorite recipe is below, but feel free to experiment with different versions, as you wish.

 PICKLE WRAPS are a bit messy to make but easy enough for the kids to help

 One of our family favorites is a vintage recipe called pickle wraps.
 They are more common in certain parts of the country than others, but I have fond memories of enjoying them growing up, especially around the holiday season.
-With the holidays almost here, I’m reposting a few favorite appetizers.
+With the holidays almost here, I'm reposting a few favorite appetizers.
 These Pickle Wraps are delicious and pretty on the plate.
 Make them and you will see that your guests will hover over them.